(Image: Zen Buddha Silence by Marilyn Barbone.)

-The core premise of this book is that the same mental skills that characterize a good detective also characterize a good investor.
-Both of them painstakingly gather information from a wide range of sources, study and analyze data, discard some facts that turn out to be irrelevant and dig out new ones, and ultimately come to the one right conclusion.
-To say this another way, the analytical methods displayed by the best fictional detectives are in fact high-level decision-making tools that can be learned and applied to the investment world. (page 10)
+The core premise of this book is that the same mental skills that characterize a good detective also characterize a good investor… To say this another way, the analytical methods displayed by the best fictional detectives are in fact high-level decision-making tools that can be learned and applied to the investment world.

 Hagstrom asks if it is possible to combine the methods of the three Great Detectives.
 If so, what would the ideal detective’s approach to investing be?

-Hagstrom writes that investors can learn two lessons from the Great Detective Auguste Dupin:
+Hagstrom writes that investors can learn important lessons from the Great Detective Auguste Dupin:

-If you’re a small investor, it’s often best to invest in micro-cap stocks.
+If you’re a small investor, it’s often best to invest in microcap stocks.
 (This presumes that you have access to a proven investment process.)
 There are hundreds of tiny companies much too small for most professional investors even to consider.
 Thus, there is much more mispricing among micro caps.
-Moreover, most micro-cap companies are relatively easy to analyze and understand.
-(The Boole Microcap Fund focuses on micro-cap companies.)
+Moreover, many microcap companies are relatively easy to analyze and understand.
+(The Boole Microcap Fund invests in microcap companies.)